Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 ```

 TODO
-* Add the cron expression properties, maybe with the default values
-* Would it be better to use a generic pipeline definition for the example?
-Something that would refer to "transformer1" and "transformer2" with "transformOptionsA" and "transformOptionsB"
-If yes, provide a custom rendition for the pipeline
+* Talk about creating pipelines in json rather than Spring or via
+   values in transformer.properties.

 #### Adding a custom pipeline in Docker Compose

-1. Modify the ACS Docker Compose file by adding
-the `local.transform.pipeline.config.dir` property as JAVA_OPTS to the Alfresco service.

-    ```
-    -Dlocal.transform.pipeline.config.dir=/usr/local/tomcat/shared/classes/alfresco/extension/transform/pipelines
-    ```
-2. Start ACS
+After starting ACS in Docker Compose:
+1. Create a JSON file, for example **custom_pipelines.json** with the
+required pipeline definitions and copy it into the Alfresco Docker container.
     ```bash
-    docker-compose up
+    docker cp custom_pipelines.json <alfresco container>:/usr/local/tomcat/shared/classes/alfresco/extension/transform/pipelines/
     ```
-3. Create a JSON file **custom_pipelines.json** with the above pipeline
-definition and copy it into the Alfresco Docker container.
+2. Restart the Alfresco service.
     ```bash
-    docker cp custom_pipelines.json <alfresco container>:/usr/local/tomcat/shared/classes/alfresco/extension/transform/pipelines
-    ```
-4. Restart the Alfresco service.
-    ```bash
     docker-compose restart alfresco
     ```
-TODO Remove step 1. if the location is indeed specified by default

 #### Adding a custom pipeline in Kubernetes

-TODO
+TODO Complete this section
-* Talk about creating pipelines in json rather than Spring or via
-   values in transformer.properties.

 ### Configure a custom rendition